Akseli Gallen-Kallela: Berlin and the Kalevala paintings

-Paris 1900 Exposition
+Monumental works and recognition

-For the Paris World Fair in 1900, Gallen-Kallela painted frescoes for the Finnish Pavilion.
-In the fresco Ilmarinen Plowing the Field of Vipers there was a hidden political message: one of the vipers is wearing a small Romanov crown, telling of Gallen-Kallela's wish for an independent Finland at the time of the Russification of Finland.
+For the Paris World Fair in 1900, Gallen-Kallela painted frescoes for the cupola of the Finnish Pavilion, with motifs including The Forging of the Sampo, The Defense of the Sampo, Ilmarinen Plowing the Field of Vipers and The Departure of Väinämöinen.
+In the fresco Ilmarinen Plowing the Field of Vipers there was a hidden political message: one of the vipers is wearing a small Romanov crown, reflecting Gallen-Kallela's wish for an independent Finland at the time of the Russification of Finland.
+He also designed the so-called Iris Room for the Friends of Finnish Handicraft.
+The pavilion was a major international success for Gallen-Kallela, who was awarded two gold medals and two silver medals at the exposition.

 The Paris Exposition secured Gallen-Kallela's stature as the leading Finnish artist.
 In 1901, he was commissioned to paint the fresco, Kullervo Sets Off for War, for the concert hall of the Helsinki Student's Union.
 Between 1901 and 1903, he painted the frescoes for the Jusélius Mausoleum in Pori, memorializing the 11-year-old daughter of the industrialist Fritz Arthur Jusélius.
 (The frescoes however were soon damaged by dampness, and were completely destroyed by fire in December 1931.
 Jusélius assigned the artist's son Jorma to repaint them from the original sketches.
 The reconstruction was completed just before Jorma's death in 1939.)

 Gallen-Kallela officially finnicized his name to Akseli Gallen-Kallela in 1907.
+In 1907, Gallen-Kallela also made his first trip to Hungary, where he was awarded a large gold medal at an international exhibition.
+The following year he arranged an exhibition of drawings and sketches in Budapest.
 His idea for a 700-page Great Kalevala was fully formed in 1909 with a publication of his plan in the Valvoja magazine.